 Now, Babel is a film which is comprised of four stories covering many people in different countries.
 None of the characters in this film have any real development or narrative, due to the size of the cast and the ineptitude of all involved in the film’s creation, with the possible exception of the cameraman.
 I feel a deep sense of pity for whoever had such a harrowing duty.
 I try to avoid using movie posters as images for my reviews because I would rather pick a picture I appreciate or one which represents the film well.
 I found an image with only Brad Pitt in it because I want to focus on the fact that he is the only actor in this film who is really trying.
 On a side note, this is probably the only film with Brad Pitt that is terrible.
 Also, due to the nature of Babel and the way it is presented, it is as if there were 4 short movies that became loosely connected through the contrived machinations of a blatherskite.

 Anyway, there is a couple in a middle-eastern country, it doesn’t matter which one, it’s a place with sand and danger (dangerous sand?).
+One of those places with lots of stuff that’s coarse and gets everywhere.
 Most Hollywood films set in a middle eastern country simply show you sand and danger, so that’s what it is.
 Now, there’s a couple in the Desert of Peril and they are on some sort of tour bus.
 They seem unhappy together.
 That sums up both their characters nicely.
 Later the woman is shot, because some boys were playing with a gun nearby and decided to shoot at the bus.
 I will never understand what the film was going for with these boys, because they are obviously not young enough to lack the notion that you should not shoot guns at people.
 If Inarritu wanted people to pity the kids or see them as innocent, it failed.
 So, this woman is shot, and the other people on the bus do not care, and they end up being left in a downtrodden village with minimal medical care.
 Anybody who has seen The Walking Dead’s second season might remember several scenes with a character named Carl and understand how overlong, tedious, and melodramatic this is made to be.
 Yes, she was shot and she is in pain.
 I understand that.
 No, I do not need that many screams.
 Eventually a helicopter takes them to a hospital.
 That’s their entire story, essentially.
 It could have been a 10 minute short film, but this is Babel, where everything has to have much more to it.